jessed18/project-3/README.md

 # Doable - Task Management Web App

 ## Overview / Description
 Doable is a simple and practical web app I built to help keep track of tasks and stay organized.
-The idea was to create a lightweight task manager where you can add, complete, delete, and filter tasks—all in one clean interface.
+The idea was to create a lightweight task manager where you can add, complete, delete, and filter tasks - all in one clean interface.

 It also includes a contact form so users can send messages directly through the app.
 The goal was to make task management as straightforward and visual as possible, without overcomplicating things.